rajkumarraibis/RajStudy/Spark/Catalyst Optimizer to Adaptive Query Execution.md

 ---

+Relationship Between Catalyst Optimizer and AQE:
+Catalyst Optimizer: A foundational query optimization framework in Spark that operates before the query execution begins.
+It applies rule-based and cost-based optimizations during query planning to generate the best initial query execution plan.
+AQE: Introduced in Spark 3.0, AQE enhances the Catalyst Optimizer by enabling runtime query optimization.
+While the Catalyst Optimizer creates the initial plan, AQE modifies and improves it dynamically as the query runs based on real-time statistics.

+---

 ## Catalyst Optimizer: Workflow Overview

 The Catalyst optimizer applies optimizations during both logical and physical planning stages, aiming to execute queries efficiently.
 Below is an overview of its workflow: